In this guide, you will learn everything there is to know about an Interactive Voice Response (IVR system).

 Efficient Call Routing

 An IVR system for call centers will gather key information from callers at the start of the interaction.
-After registering a response, the IVR system will then direct callers to the appropriate departments.
+After registering a response, the cloud IVR system will then direct callers to the appropriate departments.
 This helps satisfy customers by reducing the time spent on hold and it also maximizes the efficiency of agents in your contact center.
+Read our post about top IVR routing strategies to learn more.

 Self-Service and AI